Tania Kolinko / Shutterstock.com

 CREATISTA / Shutterstock.com

 Before we had cable and satellite dishes, we had an antenna on the top of the TV (or on the roof).
-The antenna might need to be adjusted depending on which station you were watching.
+The antenna might need to be adjusted depending on which station you were trying to watch.
 Maybe you can just explain it as the primitive version of Wi-Fi.

 Monkey Business Images / Shutterstock.com

-The frustration of trying to find an edge so you can tear through the cellophane wrapper, the annoyance when the sticker part doesn’t come off just right, reading the liner notes — today’s kids will know none of that.
+The frustration of trying to find a spot where you can start to tear off the cellophane wrapper, the annoyance when the sticker part doesn’t come off just right, reading the liner notes — today’s kids will know none of that.

 scyther5 / Shutterstock.com